 Weather Impact Prediction and Contingency Planning

-Weather can be unpredictable.
+The weather can be unpredictable.
 But still, construction data analytics helps prepare for its impact.
 It lets companies analyze historical weather patterns and real-time forecasts to determine how the weather will affect timelines and resource availability.
 Besides that, it allows project managers to create backup plans in case of emergencies.

 Cost Control and Profitability Forecasting